-Reader submitted question: “Could you kindly advise me on whether I should drill holes in the bottom of the bin for drainage?
-You have mentioned in the book to drill in the side”
+Reader submitted question: “Could you kindly advise me on whether I should drill drainage holes in the bottom of my worm bin?
+You have mentioned in the book to drill in the side.”

 Drilling drainage holes in the bottom is not wrong, its just a more complicated approach and my goal with the instructions for this particular worm bin is to get new worm composters started and having some early success.

 If you are purchasing a worm bin, almost all commercial bins come with built in drain valves so you don’t need to drill your own drainage holes.
 Here are my reviews of a few of the most popular worm composting bins on the market.
 Learn about worm bin leachate (that dark liquid that comes out).

 This question was submitted by a website visitor and book reader (many thanks!).
 If you have a worm composting question, ask me here: Ask a Worm Composting Question.

 Worm Factory 360 With WormsSelect options$159.95 – $169.95Out of Stock

 1lb Red Wiggler Worms$49.95